erikringsmuth/requirejs-router/readme.md

 ### route.moduleId
 This is the AMD module ID.
 This is the ID you would use in a `require` or `define` statement like `require(['moduleId'], function(module) {})`.

-### route.testRoute()
-If you need more control over your route matching you can override `route.testRoute()` to specify your own logic.
-This is useful if you need to check for an either-or case or use regex to test complicated paths.

 ### route.active
 Indicates if it's the active route. `true` if it's the active route, `false` or `undefined` otherwise.
+This is set by the router.

 ## loadCurrentRoute()
 Tells the router to load the module for the current route.
 Use this to trigger the initial page load.
 This will also get called by the `urlChangeEventHandler()` any time a hashchange or popstate event is triggered.